Domain vs Hosting: Definition and Differences

 Companies or organizations that sell and manage domain name registrations are called domain registrars.
 Domain registrars are listed under ICANN (Internet Corporation for Assigned Names and Numbers), an authority that coordinates and manages domain databases on the internet.

 However, before moving on to domain registration with a domain registrar, it is essential to check your custom domain’s availability.
-At Hostinger, we offer a domain checker to help you out.
+At Hostinger, we offer a domain name search tool to help you out.

 Domain Name Checker